twagoo/component-registry-rest/ComponentUpdater/src/main/resources/conf/README.txt

 - inspect the output
 - optionally: run the application

+Notes:

-Note: add the argument "-d" (after -jar ...) to run the utility without actually applying the changes (dry-run).
+- add the argument "-d" (after -jar ...) to run the utility without actually applying the changes (dry-run).

+- you can use the 'skipValidation' property to skip validation after conversion:
+    -DskipValidation=true